changsu/cs221_Project/README.md

 #### File Structures
+`gradient_lr.m` - code that implements the linear regression method

+`gradient_kl.m` - code that implements the KL optimization method

+`query.m` - code that supports query based on sentence number

 `feature_matrix.txt` - 268 * 30 matrix with row as sentence column as features

 `feature_name.txt` - 30 dimension vector that store name of each features